 - Play it safe.
 Add a multi-month buffer on all future product release dates.

-Whenever you are talking about future products, you are sharing the essence of your strategy, and there is always the risk that it will be leaked to competitors.
-It’s always a balancing act to share enough to get meaningful feedback, and at the same time keep the information from the competition.
+Whenever you talk about future products, you are sharing the essence of your strategy, and there is always the risk that someone will leak it to your competitors.
+It’s always a balancing act to share enough to get meaningful feedback, and at the same time, keep the information from the competition.
 To minimize that risk:

 - Assume that information will be leaked to competitors.
 Review all materials to make sure that you’re hitting the right balance between sharing and protecting information.